HBlockBeach/etl-project/Reports/project_report.md

 #### Disease Data:
 The disease data needed to be denormalized.

-1. County_id added and country column dropped
+1. Country_id added and country column dropped
 2. Year of data added for join on population density
 3. Disease_id added for joins/disease identification in joined datasets